MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/seller-insights.md

 **Q4.** This email contains charts that describe my workplace behavior.
 Where did this data come from?

 **A4.** On a weekly basis, Workplace Analytics receives from Office 365 a copy of the preceding week's collaboration data about the emails, meetings, calls, and chats that took place.
 Also, the admins in your organization regularly upload two sets of data to Workplace Analytics: organizational data (descriptive data about employees), and CRM data (for example, customer account information, sales records, and purchasing history).
-Workplace Analytics then processes these data streams together to uncover the insights that it presents to you in the seller-success email.
+Workplace Analytics then processes these data streams together to uncover the insights that it presents to you in the seller-insights email.

 **Q5.** Who else can see this data about me?

-**A5.** The data that you see in the seller success email is your own data and only you have access to it.
+**A5.** The data that you see in the seller insights email is your own data and only you have access to it.
 Your manager, your admin, and your teammates cannot see it.
-As is stated at the top of the email, this data is for your eyes only.
-For more information, see [Data privacy in Workplace Analytics](#data-privacy-in-workplace-analytics).
+As is stated at the top of the email itself, this data is for your eyes only.

+**Q6.** Could this data be used for other purposes?

+**A6.** There is no mechanism or option that allows anyone but you to access the personalized information that you receive in this email, unless you purposefully and independently shares that information.
+The data and insights provided by this feature cannot be used for automated decision-making or for profiling.